Home » Do Live Rats Eat Dead Rats? [Rodent Cannibalism]

 It’s uncommon for rats to kill each other intentionally, but this can occur in populations with dwindling food reserves.
 Here, rats become more aggressive and fight over the available food.

-Then, the surviving members of the colony will eat rats that die during these fights.
+Then, the surviving colony members will eat rats that die during these fights.

 Is It Normal For Rats To Eat Their Dead?

 As mentioned, this process deters predators from coming to investigate.
-Also, rats are opportunistic feeders, opting for the easiest, closest, and safest food.
+Rats are also opportunistic feeders, opting for the easiest, closest, and safest food.

 Do Rats Eat Poisoned Dead Rats?